 The majority of houses in Rushden are freehold and not leasehold.
 In this scenario it’s worth having a local solicitor used to dealing with such properties who can assist with the conveyancing process.
 It is clear that you are buying in Rushden so you should seriously consider looking for a Rushden conveyancing practitioner and check that they have experience in transacting on leasehold houses.
 As a matter of priority you will need to check the number of years remaining.
 Being a lessee you will not be at liberty to do whatever you want with the house.
 The lease comes with conditions for example obtaining the landlord’spermission to conduct alterations.
 You may also be required to pay a maintenance charge towards the maintenance of the estate where the house is located on an estate.
 Your lawyer will advise you fully on all the issues.

-I invested in buying a studio flat in Rushden, conveyancing was carried out half a dozen years ago.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Corresponding properties in Rushden with over 90 years remaining are worth £211,000.
-The ground rent is £45 charged once a year.
-The lease ceases on 21st October 2086
+I invested in buying a leasehold flat in Rushden, conveyancing having been completed in 1996.
+Can you give me give me an indication of the likely cost of a lease extension?
+Corresponding flats in Rushden with an extended lease are worth £180,000.
+The ground rent is £65 levied per year.
+The lease expires on 21st October 2079

-The figure above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more comprehensive due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more comprehensive investigations.
+You should not use this information in tribunal or court proceedings.
+There are no doubt additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not move forward based on this information before seeking the advice of a professional.